Festivals of Shiga Prefecture

 - Early to mid-June - Amanogawa River and Santo Hotaru Firefly Festival, Maibara

-- Sun. in mid-June - Biwako Shuko no Uta (Lake Biwa Rowing Song) Choir Contest, Omi-Imazu, Takashima.
-Held annually in June since 1997, this song contest has over 20 choirs, mainly from western Japan, compete by singing two songs each.
+- Biwako Shuko no Uta (Lake Biwa Rowing Song) Choir Contest, Omi-Imazu, Takashima.
+Sadly, this annual event has been discontinued.
+Held annually in mid-June from 1997 to 2019.
+This song contest had over 20 choirs, mainly from western Japan, compete by singing two songs each.
 One song they must sing is Biwako Shuko no Uta, while the other song can be anything.
+However, in recent years, there have been fewer choir entrants and fewer from within Shiga.

 - Mid June - Suzuka Magouta National Singing Contest, Tsuchiyama, Koka.